EddieHinojosa/React-Portfolio/README.md

 ## Video Tour:

-.... you may see a pattern, if note... more to come
+.... you may see a pattern, if not... more to come